Where to set up a Multinational Business – Part 4: Europe

 For its part, Isle of Man companies are commonly used as holding companies or for private asset management activities.

-The country has also a relatively large online gaming industry and is also well known for its family trusts for estate planning purposes.
+The country also has a relatively large online gaming industry and is also well known for its family trusts for estate planning purposes.
 Guernsey, Jersey and Isle of Man also incorporate Foundations as an alternative to Trusts.

 The three Crown Dependencies have also attracted a few blockchain and crypto-related projects.
-In the Isle of Man, crypto businesses must register as Designated Businesses with the Isle of Man Financial Supervision Commission and comply with Anti-Money Laundering and Countering Terrorist Financing legislation and the Proceeds of Crime Act 2008.
+In the Isle of Man, crypto businesses must register as Designated Businesses with the Isle of Man Financial Supervision Commission and comply with Anti-Money Laundering and Counter-Terrorist Financing legislation and the Proceeds of Crime Act 2008.
 Jersey and Guernsey also require crypto businesses, such as companies doing an ICO, to register with their regulators.

 With regard to banking, Guernsey, Jersey and the Isle of Man banks are focused on wealth management services and are not generally interested in companies conducting commercial activities.
 However, corporations set up in the British Crown Dependencies have access to several transactional banking options across Europe and Asia.